Free · No Sign-up Required

 ♀ Female-Specific Changes

-• Pregnancy: BMR increases by 15–20% to support fetal development.
+Pregnancy: BMR increases 15–20% to support fetal development

 ♂ Male-Specific Changes